|

 cost may be much more than just going out to buy a new

 hamster!
-Ms Chin prefers not to treat the hamsters
+Ms Chin preferred not to treat the hamsters

 as she did not want them to risk dying under anaesthesia.